ai0376/phonebooks-py/README.md

 # phonebooks-py
-this is no purpose code

-In order to learn web.py and build this project.
+in order to study web.py and write those codes.